callbellchat/callbell-public-docs/docs/getting_started.md

 # Getting Started

-This step-to-step guide will walk you through using Callbell API to send a message
+This step-to-step guide will walk you through using Callbell API to send a message.

 ## Prerequisites